emsherry/ai-chatbot/README.md

-# I2C AI Chatbot
+#AI Chatbot

-An intelligent chatbot for i2cinc.com that scrapes website content and provides AI-powered responses to customer queries.
+An intelligent chatbot  that scrapes website content and provides AI-powered responses to customer queries.

 ## 🚀 Features